Sponsor an Intern

 - Assure that their supervisors have expertise in mentoring, teaching, guiding, and nurturing their interns

-- Interview prospective interns introduced to them by Internship Center counselors; negotiate with and agree to provide interns with the kinds of learning experiences desired by the interns
+- Interview prospective interns introduced to them by Career and Internship Center counselors; negotiate with and agree to provide interns with the kinds of learning experiences desired by the interns

 - Complete an end-of-semester written (multiple choice) evaluation of the intern's work

 - Comply with FIT's commitment to producing an environment that is free from all forms of harassment